lebsral/strawberry-r-via-spelling/README.md

 - Multiple template categories (spelling_first, word_first)
 - Various styles (simple, playful, educational)
 - Configurable token separation (space, comma, dash, etc.)
+- **Robust template variable handling:** Templates are parsed for all variables, and the generator fills them dynamically.
+See [docs/templates.md](docs/templates.md).
+- **No answer leakage:** Spelling/structured templates only use {word} in the input; the output is always generated as the letter sequence.
+See [docs/data_format.md](docs/data_format.md).
+- **Separator style mixing:** For each template, the generator produces examples for all separator styles, ensuring variety in the output.

 #### Example Generation